zexoverz/foru-hack/prd/README.md

 - I want my claims to be processed automatically so that I don't need manual verification steps
 - **I want to receive my DID as an ERC721 NFT so that I have a unique, tradeable identity token**
 - **I want to own and transfer my DID NFT so that I have full control over my digital identity**
-- **I want to fuse with a community using my DID NFT so that I can become a verified member**
+- **I want to fuse with a community using my DID NFT at low cost so that I can become a verified member without expensive zero-knowledge proof requirements**
 - **I want my membership data to be stored securely so that my community participation is tracked**
 - **I want to participate in community governance using my NFT-based verified identity**